GRAINS-Corn highest since 2013, soy tops $15 and wheat over $7 on supply fears

 Support from low U.S. soybean inventories was amplified by tensions in related oilseed and vegetable oil markets.

-Front-month CBOT soybean oil BOc1 extended a rally to a near 13-year high of 62.69 cents per lb, while palm oil FCPOc3 reached a one-month peak.
+Front-month CBOT soybean oil BOc1 extended a rally to a near 13-year high of 62.69 cents per lb before settling at 62.52 cents, while palm oil FCPOc3 reached a one-month peak.
 POI/

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Alexander Smith)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Alexander Smith and David Gregorio)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))